Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 20.1 c.
 (5)

-limit exists only after the vertical lift.
-Every region of the observable universe was causally
+exists only after the vertical lift.
+Every region of the observable universe was causally connected

 front

-Its physical diameter is set by the expansion of the 3D metric wall:
+physical diameter follows from the expansion of the 3D metric wall:

 d = 2 v